gbv/daia/daia.md

 [Integrity rules] ensure that a DAIA Response and parts of it can also be mapped to other data formats such as RDF.

+A non-normative [JSON Schema] is included in the appendix.

 ## Simple data types

 The following data types are used to defined [DAIA Response] format.